zer2/Fantasy-Basketball--in-progress-/readme.md

 ## 2. Justifying Z-scores

 As I said before, I think Z-scores are suboptimal.
-But there is a sense in which they do work, and before getting into their flaws, it is helpful to understand the positive case for them
+But there is a sense in which they do work, and before getting into their flaws, it is helpful to understand the positive case for them.

+We will consider Z-scores in the context of the "Head-to-Head: Each Category" format, because it is popular and relatively easy to analyze.
+The addendum discusses implications for other formats

 ### A. Assumptions and setup